Research has shown that pets are good for

 suffer from an unstable home.
 Professionally

-trained animals may be used as part of the counseling process. http://www.animal-assistedtherapy.com/troubledteens.html
+trained animals may be used as part of the counseling process.
+Animal-assistedtherapy.com/troubledteens.html

 Therapy